Orville Jenkins Articles Menu

 Generalities

 When we speak of the features of a particular GROUP of peoples, of course, we speak in generalities.
 Fatima is right, some Somalis are "caramel" coloured, as she puts it.
-Some are light-skinned.
+Some may be light-skinned.
 On the other hand, I have known some quite dark Somalis.
+In Limuru, Kenya, for instance, the Somali family who ran the mill in that Kikuyu town were darker than the Kikuyu people of the area.

 All groups of peoples have darker and lighter individuals, within a certain range.
 Some social or lineage groups exhibit a wider range of colour variation than others.
 So variation is a characteristic of all human groups.